RVirmoors/rvirmoors.github.io/_posts/2020-11-19-ditch-academia-edu.md

 title: Ditch Academia.edu!
 ---

-You know that scholarly friend you have who's way into for-profit companies circulating her work?
+You know that scholarly friend you have who's way into for-profit companies circulating their work?
 Wait, there's no such person?
-So why are sites like Academia.edu and ResearchGate still a thing?
+So how come sites like Academia.edu and ResearchGate still a thing?

 Granted, I'm way late on the delete-academia train.
 There have been brilliant posts like [this](https://www.forbes.com/sites/drsarahbond/2017/01/23/dear-scholars-delete-your-account-at-academia-edu/),